alttch/eva3/doc/cli.rst

 ---------------------

 EVA apps are used to configure the system and call controller API functions from the command line or by external scripts.
-All the following apps are locate in **bin** folder.
+All of the following apps are located in **bin** folder.

 Universal Controller
 ~~~~~~~~~~~~~~~~~~~~